LeroySalih/python-base/README.md

 * Open the main.py file.
 * Press the green run button (top right corner of the screen) to execute the program.
 * Press the debug button to step through the program line by line.
-* In the editor, add the follwoing line at the top of the code
+* In the editor, add the following line at the top of the code

 ```python
 # Name: <Insert Your name>
 ```

 * Run the program again to ensure that it still works.
-* In the terminal window (at teh bottom of the editor, type
+* In the terminal window (at the bottom of the editor, type

 ```bash
 ./submit.sh